smizell/smizell-blog/content/posts/enterprise-edition-where-did-the-api-go.md

 What's interesting to me is how Service Weaver comes with a lot of important tooling for building microservices.
 Logging, metrics,  tracing, profiling, routing, versioning—these are all headings in their documentation and a key piece to building applications with Service Weaver.

+The documentation doesn't say much about error handling beyond this section:

 > Method calls are executed with at-most-once semantics.
 This means that Service Weaver does not automatically retry method calls that fail.
 However, you can detect and retry failed method calls explicitly using `weaver.ErrRetriable`.

 The code to retry looks like this ([copied from the docs](https://serviceweaver.dev/docs.html#components-semantics)):